programs

 How does Jeremiah’s Inn differ from other programs?

-Addiction is a complex disease that affects body, mind and spirit.
+Addiction is a complex disease that affects the body, mind, and spirit.
 We offer a wide variety of activities aimed at helping our patients learn new coping strategies and techniques to aid them on their journey to lasting recovery.
-Exercise and yoga have proven to help prevent relapse, and reduce withdrawal symptoms and drug cravings.
+Exercise and meditation have proven to help prevent relapse, and reduce withdrawal symptoms and drug cravings.

 Holistic Approach